datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 - replace NULLS using ISNULL(column_name, replacement_value) {{4}}

-- Note the difference between IS NULL and ISNULL(){{7}}

 `@script`
 NULLs occur when there is no value for a particular field, for one or more records.

 Some columns are not allowed to have missing values -  they are non NULLable.

-However, it may be perfectly valid for other columns to be NULL.
+However, it may be perfectly valid for other columns to contain NULLs.

 A missing value is not necessarily a zero value, and we may need to be aware of the 'missingness' of the record - NULLS help highlight gaps in our data.

-So, it's very useful to know how to retrieve NULLS, using IS NULL, how to filter them out, using IS NOT NULL, and , if required , how to replace them, using the ISNULL function.

-ISNULL requires a replacement value to be specified.

 ---